 #1: For Additional Practice Questions

-The ACT prep apps are a good supplement to these resources, and they provide a ton of questions for you to continue to drill and test your knowledge.
+The ACT prep apps are a good supplement to these official resources, and they provide a ton of questions for you to continue to drill and test your knowledge.

 #2: To Improve Your Weaknesses

-Use the apps that divide questions by specific topics, and you should focus on the topics with which you need the most help.Don’t just do geometry questions if you’re already getting all of those questions right.
+It's best to use the apps that divide up questions by specific topics; you should also focus on the topics with which you need the most help.
+For example, don’t just practice geometry questions if you’re already getting all those questions right!

 #3: To Change Up Your Study Routine